stella-emu/stella/stella/README-GP2X.txt

 Changes:
 --------
 >From 2.2-rv1
-Moved away from using a joymouse which was tripping up many users to a more effective GUI button control scheme.
+* Moved away from using a joymouse which was tripping up many users to a more effective GUI button control scheme.
-Made '/mnt/sd/' the default ROM and Snapshot directory this way Stella doesn't look anywhere it shouldn't.
+* Made '/mnt/sd' the default ROM and Snapshot directory this way Stella doesn't look anywhere it shouldn't.
+* PAL ROMs are now playable due to Paeryn's scaling libs. ;)
+* Changed button mapping.
+* Various performance tweaks.

 >From 2.2
-Ms. Pacman sound issue resolved.
+* Ms. Pacman sound issue resolved.

 >From 2.1-rv3
-Added Rom Browser mode and enabled it by default.
+* Added Rom Browser mode and enabled it by default.

 >From 2.1-rv2
-Scroll bug fixed (finally).
+* Scroll bug fixed (finally).

 >From 2.1-rv1
-Warlords graphics bug fixed.
+* Warlords graphics bug fixed.

 >From 2.1
-Joystick fixed.
+* Joystick fixed.
-Phosphor effect enabled.
+* Phosphor effect enabled.

 >From 2.0.1:
-Stopped using the ROM Script (No more ROM limit.
+* Stopped using the ROM Script (No more ROM limit.
 'Single binary' zip support available.).
-Opened up the Native GUI for use through Joymouse Emulation.
+* Opened up the Native GUI for use through Joymouse Emulation.
-SOUND!
+* SOUND!
-Diagonals.
+* Diagonals.
-Snapshots.
+* Snapshots.
-Some button mapping (but still comfortably familiar).
+* Some button mapping (but still comfortably familiar).

 -----------
 Known Bugs: